-I’m going to give you some journaling prompts to help you simplify and prioritise for 2018 as well, in a sec.
+I’m going to give you some journaling prompts to help you simplify and prioritise for your year ahead as well, in a sec.
 Before we get to that - here some examples of some things my clients took off their plates to ease their stress this year – food for thought!

 Stopped spending time with toxic friends